tuddman/smidgen/README.md

 - command to check whether an address was already used (spent from)
 - disabled conf file and minor changes to allow nodejs binaries building with `pkg`.

 If you want to build your own binaries from source, read [DEPLOY](https://github.com/joshirio/iota-cooler-smidgen/blob/master/DEPLOY.md) for instructions.
+Alternatively pre-compiled binaries can be downloaded from the [releases](https://github.com/joshirio/iota-cooler-smidgen/releases) tab.

 (original README below)